bickelmps/DIC_FFT_ETHZ/README.md

 4. Execute run_pixel_offset.m

-5. Collect displacement matrix ascii and deformation magnitude map tif from "Output" folder for further utilization of results (e.g. drag & drop into a GIS)
+5. Collect displacement matrices ascii and deformation magnitude preview tif from "Output" folder for further utilization of results (e.g. drag & drop into a GIS).
+See "Graphical Abstract" for the organization of the output.

 ## Input Parameter Description
 ### Inputs   - - - - - - - - - -